 A chromatograph separates and analyzes hydrocarbons in the ditch gas sample to determine how much of each hydrocarbon is contained in the sample.
 In Mud Logging Gas Chromatography article we will handle both methods used by mud logging unit equipment.

-While drilling there are some gases released from the formation that is drilled and gets entrained in the both mud and cuttings.
+While drilling there are some gases released from the formation that is drilled and get entrained in both mud and cuttings.
 In Gas While Drilling Determination Article, you will learn how mud logging unit equipment can easily determine such gases.

 Microscope In Mud Logging Unit